open5e/open5e/content/srd/background.md

 #### Alignment in the Multiverse

 For many thinking creatures, alignment is a moral choice.
 Humans, dwarves, elves, and other humanoid races can choose whether to follow the paths of good or evil, law or chaos.
-According to myth, the good-­‐‑ aligned gods who created these races gave them free will to choose their moral paths, knowing that good without free will is slavery.
+According to myth, the good-­ aligned gods who created these races gave them free will to choose their moral paths, knowing that good without free will is slavery.

 The evil deities who created other races, though, made those races to serve them.
 Those races have strong inborn tendencies that match the nature of their gods.
 Most orcs share the violent, savage nature of the orc gods, and are thus inclined toward evil.
 Even if an orc chooses a good alignment, it struggles against its innate tendencies for its entire life.
-(Even half-­‐‑orcs feel the lingering pull of the orc god’s influence.)
+(Even half-­orcs feel the lingering pull of the orc god’s influence.)

 Alignment is an essential part of the nature of celestials and fiends.
 A devil does not choose to be lawful evil, and it doesn’t tend toward lawful evil, but rather it is lawful evil in its essence.
 If it somehow ceased to be lawful evil, it would cease to be a devil.